 My first book of poetry, Event (Salt, 2007) included poems that had won a number of awards, among them, the prestigious Marten Bequest Travelling Scholarship in Poetry (2002-2004), an Academy of American Poets University Prize (2004), and the Australian Book Review Poetry Prize for "Still Life with Cockles and Shells" (2006 – since renamed the Peter Porter Poetry Prize).
 "Openings", which appears in my forthcoming book, Interval, was joint winner of the Peter Porter Poetry Prize in 2011.

 Event won the Anne Elder Award for a first book of poetry, and was shortlisted for three other major national prizes: the Victorian Premier’s Literary Awards C.J.
 Dennis Prize, the Queensland Premier’s Literary Awards Judith Wright Calanthe Prize and the Association for the Study of Australian Literature Mary Gilmore Prize.

 Poems from Event and Interval (UQP 2018) have appeared in the Best Australian Poems 2006, 2008, 2009, 2010 and 2017, and in three anthologies: Contemporary Australian Poetry (eds.
 Martin Langford, Judith Beveridge, Judy Johnson and David Musgrave, Glebe: Puncher & Wattman, 2016), Thirty Australian Poets (ed.
 Felicity Plunkett, St Lucia: University of Queensland Press, 2011), and Motherlode: Australian Women’s Poetry 1986 – 2008 (eds.
 Jennifer Harrison & Kate Waterhouse, Glebe: Puncher & Wattman, 2009).

-In addition to Event, I have published two chapbooks: Aftermarks (Rare Objects Series: Vagabond Press, 2012) and Alice Missing in Wonderland and Other Poems (Picaro Press, 2008).
+In addition to Interval and Event, I have published two chapbooks: Aftermarks (Rare Objects Series: Vagabond Press, 2012) and Alice Missing in Wonderland and Other Poems (Picaro Press, 2008).